 For 10-bit color, they require that the refresh rate is lowered to 120Hz.

-Since the difference between 8-bit color and 10-bit color in video games is not noticeable (most games support only 8-bit color anyway), you can put all this HBR3 marketing shenanigans aside.
+Since the difference between 8-bit color and 10-bit color in video games is not perceptible (most games support only 8-bit color anyway), you can put all this HBR3 marketing shenanigans aside.

 It’s not something you should base your monitor purchase on.

 This wide color gamut can make sRGB content appear over-saturated, which some users may not prefer.
 Luckily, the monitor has an emulated sRGB mode for a more color-accurate ~100% sRGB output too!

 So, you can use the monitor for some entry-level photo/video editing, but if you require professional-grade accuracy, you will still have to calibrate it properly or get a more accurate monitor instead.